 Parking: Parking is reimbursable with receipts.
-Employees should make a conscious effort to obtain reasonably priced parking.
+Rates above \$15.00 per day require prior approval from the employee's supervisor.
 Self-parking is preferred unless the employee feels the area is unsafe, then valet parking is acceptable.
 The District is exempt from taxes on parking; therefore, be sure to turn in the Sales Tax Exemption form when parking in the hotel garage or valet.
 If taxes are paid, they will not be reimbursed.

-Rental Cars

-If an employee rents a vehicle for school business in the name of Friendswood ISD, they are covered under the District's liability insurance policy.
-The District will not reimburse insurance for vehicles rented in employee's name.
+Rental Cars: An employee is only covered under the District's liability insurance policy when they rent a vehicle for school business in the name of Friendswood ISD.
+The District will not reimburse the cost of insurance for vehicles rented in an employee's name.